 Online Bachelor's Degrees in Exercise Science

-An online bachelor's in exercise science can be a good educational foundation for individuals hoping to work as personal trainers, cardiopulmonary rehabilitation specialists, or strength and conditioning coaches.
+An online bachelor's in exercise science can be a good educational foundation for individuals who want to help others achieve their fitness and sports goals.
 In addition, it can lay the groundwork for further education in a graduate degree program.

-Offered online through colleges and universities, exercise science programs usually take between 36 and 48 months to complete, and require around 120 semester credit hours or 180 quarter credit hours, including an internship to gain practical experience.
-Applicants will need to have a GED or a high school diploma.
+Online exercise science programs usually take four years to complete, and require 120-128 semester credit hours or 180 quarter credit hours.
+This may include an internship or other hands-on field placement to gain practical experience.
+Applicants need a high school diploma or GED.
 Many schools have minimum GPA requirements for admission.

 The Importance of an Accredited Online Exercise Science Degree